chradev/pi-h264-to-browser-streamer/README.md

 **Notes:**

- * in video you can only see usage of ePTZ control for both cameras simultaneously
+ * in above video clip you can only see usage of ePTZ control for both cameras simultaneously
  * in addition each camera can be PT controled separately and can be used for tuning
  * individual PT parameters for both cameras can be set as defaults
  * ePTZ parameters of the cameras will be reset to defaults at browser refresh